Cambodian–Vietnamese War: International response

 Shortly after the capture of Phnom Penh, representatives of Democratic Kampuchea called for an emergency meeting of the United Nations Security Council, so Prince Sihanouk could present the deposed government's case.
 Despite strong objections from the Soviet Union and Czechoslovakia, the UN Security Council gave Sihanouk this chance.
 Although Sihanouk distanced himself from the human rights abuses of the Khmer Rouge, he accused Vietnam of using aggression to violate Kampuchea's sovereignty.
 As such, he demanded all UN countries suspend aid to Vietnam and not recognise the Vietnamese-installed government.

-Subsequently, seven non-aligned members of the UN Security Council submitted a draft resolution calling for a ceasefire and the withdrawal of all foreign forces from Kampuchea, which was endorsed by China, France, Norway, Portugal, the United States and the United Kingdom.
+Subsequently, seven non-aligned members of the UN Security Council submitted draft resolution S/13027 calling for a ceasefire and the withdrawal of all foreign forces from Kampuchea, which was endorsed by China, France, Norway, Portugal, the United States and the United Kingdom.
 However, the resolution was not approved due to opposition from the Soviet Union and Czechoslovakia.

-Between 16–19 February 1979, Vietnam and the new Kampuchean government held a summit meeting which concluded with the two countries signing a Treaty of Peace, Friendship and Cooperation.
+Between 16 and 19 February 1979, Vietnam and the new Kampuchean government held a summit meeting which concluded with the two countries signing a Treaty of Peace, Friendship and Cooperation.
 Article 2 of the treaty stated that the security of Vietnam and Kampuchea were interrelated; thus they would help defend each other "against schemes and acts of sabotage by the imperialist and international reactionary forces", thereby legitimising the presence of Vietnamese troops on Kampuchean soil.
 Soon afterwards, the Soviet Union, the socialist countries of Eastern Europe (except Romania) and India recognised the Vietnamese-installed People's Republic of Kampuchea.
 The Soviet government praised the PRK's "remarkable victory" and expressed its full support for the government's advance towards socialism.
 Furthermore, the Soviets harshly criticised the Khmer Rouge government's record of terror, which they implied had been imposed by China.

 At the 34th Session of the UN General Assembly, representatives of the People's Republic of Kampuchea and Democratic Kampuchea both claimed the right to represent their country.
 The former also notified the member nations of the UN Security Council that it was the sole legitimate representative of Kampuchea and its people.
 In response, the UN Credentials Committee decided to recognise Democratic Kampuchea by a vote of six to three, despite the Khmer Rouge's blood-stained record while in power.
 Accordingly, representatives of Democratic Kampuchea were allowed to be seated in the General Assembly, with strong support from China.